ritaturk/xenko-docs/manual/get-started/navigate-in-the-editor.md

 You can use the Walk Navigation mode by pressing the left mouse button and moving the mouse in the corresponding direction.
 The Walk Navigation mode lets you freely move along the X and Z dimensions of the scene.

+> [!TIP]
->**Note:** In any navigation mode, holding down the **Shift** key will speed up the action.
-This applies for all movement and rotation actions described in this chapter
+> In any navigation mode, holding down the **Shift** key will speed up the action.
+> This applies for all movement and rotation actions described in this chapter

 The following video shows how to walk in a scene.